 The associated risks to fertility from increased temperatures is something to consider when subjecting the groin to environments where temperatures are unnaturally high.
 Such places include saunas, jacuzzis and very hot baths.
 Lycra worn during sport (especially cycling) also leads to heat retention around the groin.

 Although the potential dangers highlighted are noteworthy when aiming for optimum sperm health, they shouldn’t cause panic as the hazardous effects are completely temporary.
-If changes are made immediately and maintained for a few months the normal health of the sperm ought to return.
+Laptops can damage your sperm but when the laptop is kept away from your groin (and changes are made immediately and maintained for a few months) the normal health of the sperm ought to return.
+Contact us if you have any questions about this.